gamealchemist/Javascript-Pooling/README.txt

 MyClass.prototype.meth1 = function( .., ..) {
 };

-MyClass.prototype.meth1 = function( .., ..) {
+MyClass.prototype.meth2 = function( .., ..) {
 };

-//To enable pooling on such a class,
+To enable pooling on such a class, get the file  :  /True_JS_Classes/Pooling.js

-// use  :  /True_JS_Classes/Pooling.js
-// then  :
+and include it in your project (or copy-paste)/ then  :

 - check that the constructor initializes all object properties, even when called with no arguments.
-- the constructor must return this.

 - setup the pool with its size with : ga.setupPool(MyClass, 100);

-- build a new item with :
-var myInstance = MyClass.pnew(a1,a2, É);
+- build a new item with the same arguments as with new() : var myInstance = MyClass.pnew(a1,a2, ... );

 -don't forget to dispose your unused objects with : myInstance.pdispose();

   !!! you should't keep any reference to a dispose object !!

+- define a dispose() method on your class's prototype if you need to clear up things before reclaiming the object into the pool.
+( one example might be : if you are using properties that are themselves pooled.)

-- you can watch the maximum number of object in use with MyClass.builtCount.
+- you can watch the maximum number of object that was reach with MyClass.pool.length.

-The initial pool size should be > to the max of the measured MyClass.builtCount for best efficiency.
+- For best efficiency, the initial pool size should be >= to the max of MyClass.pool.length for best efficiency.